 Still, it is a career that provides many rewards to those who make the grade.
 In short, the benefits of embarking on a medical assistant career are varied but can enrich one's life significantly.
 Here are five of the most notable ones:

 First and foremost, it should be noted that a medical assistant career is a fast track start to a financially stable life.
 Medical assistants earn substantially more than their peers in the retail, manufacturing and other service industry professions.
-In addition, as you add to your educational credentials and your practical experience, you will be rewarded with more responsibility and a salary commensurate with your expertise.
+In addition, as you add to your educational credentials and your practical experience, you will be rewarded with more responsibility and a salary boost with your expertise.

 Most people – no matter where they start in the medical field– enter it to help people to some degree.
 In fact, being a medical assistant can be as personally rewarding in this regard as it is for a heart surgeon.
 In many cases, it is even more so as a medical assistant has far more daily contact with patients than a surgeon does.
-For many, this personal aspect of the job makes up for some of the lack of material gain.

 Not every student is lucky enough to have parents who can foot the entire bill for their undergraduate career.
 Instead, most students will have to work to some extent while also pursuing their medical assistant degree.
 Nevertheless, it is possible – to some degree – to accomplish both of these tasks simultaneously.